AugustRush/ARCoreData/README.md

 ![](https://github.com/AugustRush/ARCoreData/blob/master/6DB73380-0D9A-43A1-AD21-8374D748429A.png)

 * ARCoreData is a library to make CoreData easily. we can become a good friend with CoreData now.
-Don't need any config，we will enjoy a high performance object storage。
+Don't need any config，just enjoy a high performance object storage。

 ## MOC Model